epicfilemcnulty/lilush/docs/CONVENTIONS.md

 ```

 **Constructor Pattern:**
-Use a simple `new` function that returns a table with methods assigned directly (no metatables):
+Use a simple `new` function that returns a table with methods assigned directly (no metatables by default):

 ```lua
 local new = function(config, opts)